johanix/draft-johani-tld-zone-pipeline/draft-johani-tld-zone-pipeline-01.md

   authoritative nameserver NSD with its "verify:" attribute), but we hope that there will be more alternatives in the future.

+# Security Considerations

+The correct generation and DNSSEC signing of a TLD zone is a matter of significant importance.
+As such requirements and methods for verification of correctness is an important matter that has previously not been much publically discussed.

+As a requirements specification this document aims to make this topic more public and visible with the intent of improving the correctness of the requirements via public review.

+# IANA Considerations

+None

 -------

 # Acknowledgements